Ghosted (2023 film)

-Ghosted is an upcoming American romantic comedy action-adventure film directed by Dexter Fletcher and written by Rhett Reese, Paul Wernick, Chris McKenna, and Erik Sommers, from a story by Reese and Wernick.
-The film stars Chris Evans and Ana de Armas.
-Produced by Apple Studios and Skydance Media, it is set to be released by Apple TV+ on April 21, 2023.
+Ghosted is a 2023 American romantic action comedy film directed by Dexter Fletcher and written by the writing teams of Rhett Reese and Paul Wernick, and Chris McKenna and Erik Sommers, from a story by Reese and Wernick.
+The film stars Chris Evans, Ana de Armas, Adrien Brody, Mike Moh, Amy Sedaris, Tim Blake Nelson, Marwan Kenzari, and Anna Deavere Smith.

+Produced by Skydance, it was released by Apple TV+ on April 21, 2023.
+Despite receiving generally negative reviews from critics, it became Apple TV+'s most watched film debut.